JaeYeopHan/simple-navigation-component/README.md

 Simply pass api and the id value of the html you want to specify as root, and the `renderOption` to complete the navigation.

 ## Demo
+You can see the demo with list component in [demo-branch](https://github.com/JaeYeopHan/Navigation_Component/tree/demo-branch)
 `X`: Clickable / `O`:  Not clickable
 #### Case 1
 | 이전 | << | >> | 다음 |